MLB announces that Phillies and Mets will play ...

 MLB announces that Phillies and Mets will play in 2018 Little League Classic

-...
-League Classic: August 19, 2018, the Philadelphia Phillies and the New York Mets, and Historic Bowman Field in Williamsport, PA. . @Mets, @Phillies to play i ...
+... location of the August 19, 2018, the Philadelphia Phillies and the New York Mets, and Historic Bowman Field in Williamsport, Pa. ., to play in second MLB Lit ...

 Tweets